pratiksinghchauhan/dj-next-chat-backend/README.rst

 Documentation
 -------------

-To read the API documentation, run the project and  head over to `Swagger <localhost:8000/swagger/>`_ or `Redoc <localhost:8000/redoc/>`_ as shown in the screenshots below
+To read the API documentation, run the project and  head over to `Swagger(/swagger)` or `Redoc(/redoc)` as shown in the screenshots below

 .. image:: screenshots/redoc.png